 So why are we so excited about this?

 The Pamir mountains are fabled to be one of the most highest and beautiful ranges in the world.
-Occupying Tajikistan, China and small parts of Afghanistan, Kyrgyzstan and Uzbekistan they lie between the Hindu Kush, Tien Shan and Himalayas.
+Occupying Tajikistan, China and small parts of Afghanistan, Kyrgyzstan and Uzbekistan they lie between the Hindu Kush, Tien Shan and the Himalayas.

 Known in Persian as ‘Bam-i-Dunya’ or ‘Roof of the World’, they apparently form one of the most unexplored regions on earth due to their geography – as in they are high, cold and remote – combined with them being closed to western travellers during Soviet times.

-In the last part of the 19 century because of its location in relation to the Russian Empire, British India and China, Tajikistan – particularly the Pamirs – were considered to be very strategically important.
+In the last part of the 19 century, because of its location in relation to the Russian Empire, British India and China; Tajikistan – particularly the Pamirs – were considered to be very strategically important.
 The Great Game which took place between the British and Russian empires as they each defined the boundaries of their empires was largely played out in the mountains of the Pamirs and the Hindu Kush.